sylvainjule/kirby-colorextractor/README.md

     type: color
 ```

-Accessing the color from a template is straightforward :
+Here's how to access it from your template :

 ```php
 <?php